1coderookie/KobraGoNeoInsights/docs/hardware/printhead.md

 ### Go

 The following picture shows the bowden drive feeder system of the **Go**.
-The feeder gear mounted onto the extruder motor is located on the left side and is connected with the white PTFE bowden tube (which leads the filament) to the printhead.
+The feeder gear box mounted onto the extruder motor is located on the left side next to the z-axis lead screw and is connected with the white PTFE bowden tube (which leads the filament) to the printhead.

 ![](../assets/images/head_GO_feeder-head_web.jpg)

-A closer view of the feeder gear mounted onto the extruder motor:
+A closer view of the feeder gear box mounted onto the extruder motor:

 ![](../assets/images/head_GO_feeder-system_web.jpg)